Send us a message

 Recognizing what qualifies as variable consideration in your field helps you build the right processes for estimating and tracking it.
 For example, e-commerce businesses need robust systems to account for high volumes of returns and discounts, while professional services firms must get comfortable with estimating performance-based outcomes.
 By looking at how your peers handle these issues, you can better prepare your own financial reporting.
 Below, we’ll walk through some common examples in four major sectors to give you a clearer picture of what to look for in your own contracts.
 This will help you identify potential revenue recognition complexities before they become major headaches.

-Software and Technology
+For Software and Tech Companies

 In the fast-paced world of software and technology, contracts are often designed for flexibility and scale, which naturally introduces variability.
 For this sector, variable consideration refers to any part of a contract’s price that can change based on future events.
 This includes things like tiered discounts for adding more users, rebates for hitting certain usage thresholds, or refunds if a customer isn’t satisfied.
 You’ll also see it in performance bonuses for completing an implementation ahead of schedule or penalties for failing to meet service-level agreements (SLAs).
 Because these elements are so common in SaaS and other tech agreements, accurately estimating the final transaction price is a critical part of the revenue recognition process.

-Construction and Manufacturing
+For Construction and Manufacturing

 For construction and manufacturing companies, variable consideration is a core component of most projects.
 The final price of a large-scale build or production run is rarely set in stone from day one.
 Common examples in construction contracts include incentives for finishing a project early and penalties for delays.
 You’ll also encounter claims for extra work that wasn't in the original scope and change orders that modify the project plan.
 Each of these factors can significantly increase or decrease the total contract value, making it essential for financial teams to have a solid process for estimating and updating revenue throughout the project lifecycle.

-Retail and E-commerce
+For Retail and E-commerce

 Retail and e-commerce businesses operate in a high-volume environment where customer incentives are key to driving sales.
 This makes variable consideration a daily reality.
 The most obvious example is the right of return—you can't recognize revenue from a sale until you've reasonably estimated how many products will be sent back for a refund.
 Other common forms include promotional discounts, volume-based price reductions, customer loyalty rewards, and cash-back offers.
 All of these elements create fluctuations in revenue that must be carefully estimated and accounted for.
 For retailers, mastering this means having a deep understanding of historical sales data and customer behavior.

-Professional Services
+For Professional Services Firms

 In the professional services industry—think consulting, marketing agencies, and legal firms—contracts often tie payments to results.
 This means a significant portion of the revenue can be variable.
 You might see performance bonuses for achieving specific client goals, success fees that are only paid if a certain outcome is met, or milestone payments that depend on completing a project phase to the client’s satisfaction.
 Because these outcomes are uncertain at the start of an engagement, companies must get good at evaluating variable consideration.
 This involves using all available information—from past project data to current market conditions—to make the most accurate estimate possible for the final transaction price.

-Common Types of Variable Consideration You'll See
+5 Common Types of Variable Consideration

 The term "variable consideration" might sound like complex accounting jargon, but you probably encounter it in your business every day.
 It’s any part of a payment that isn't fixed.
 Think of it as the "it depends" clause in your pricing.
 The final amount a customer pays can change based on future events, like whether they hit a sales target, return a product, or finish a project ahead of schedule.